A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Usage-Aware Proof Calculus ( )

 \subsection{Leaf Rules}

-In Fig.~\ref{fig:uapcleafrules}, we give the leaf rules of \uapc.
-These rules provide the base cases for the proof and the analysis; given a concrete input set, the analysis will return a concrete output set that is some function of the input set and atom labels present at that proof step.
+To close a proof, we apply leaf rules (for example, the M:QE step in Fig.~\ref{fig:parachute_ex}).
+Leaf rules do not have any premises and provide the base cases of the proof; when given a concrete input set, each leaf rule returns a concrete output set that is a function of the input set and labels present in that proof step.
+We give all of the \uapc leaf rules in Fig.~\ref{fig:uapcleafrules}.